 Beginning in Fall 2019, Gen Ed requirements will not be reduced for students who study abroad during term time.
 However, the Gen Ed requirement will be reduced by one course per term of Harvard College credit earned for term-time study abroad completed before Fall 2019, unless a student is granted a ninth term.

-Under the College requirements that take effect in Fall 2019, you must take a departmental course in each of the three main divisions of the Faculty of Arts & Sciences: Arts & Humanities, Science & Engineering, and Social Sciences.
+You must take a departmental course in each of the three main divisions of the Faculty of Arts & Sciences: Arts & Humanities, Science & Engineering, and Social Sciences.
 Further information about the distribution requirement can be found on the Office of Undergraduate Education site.

 You can determine whether a course will fulfill a distribution requirement by examining the course description on my.harvard.
 Courses can also be searched by divisional affiliation on my.harvard: